TheGaBr0/PlayTimeManager/README.md

 | /playtimereload                                                               | playtime.reload         | no      | Allows you to reload the config.yml                                                                                                    |
 | **                                                                            | playtime.*              | op      | Gives you access to all permissions                                                                                                    |
 ## PlaceHoldersApi
-* `%PTM_PlayTime%` : This placeholder shows to the player his playtime
+* `%PTM_PlayTime%` : This placeholder shows to the player its playtime
 * `%PTM_PlayTime_Top_#%` : This placeholder shows the playtime of the player in position # with the highest playtime [100 is the maximum value].
 * `%PTM_Nickname_Top_#%` : This placeholder shows the name of the player in position # with the highest playtime [100 is the maximum value].
 Example: <br>